Rock Climbing Carabiner Reviews

 - Screw lock gate

-- Internal spring bar to hold carabiner in place to prevent cross loading
+- Internal spring bar to hold the carabiner in place to prevent cross-loading

 - Keylock nose to avoid snagging